 1. In order to take the Maternal Fetal Medicine Oral Exam, you must attain primary certification from the AOBOG in Obstetrics and Gynecology and complete a fellowship in maternal fetal medicine.

-2. The Oral Exam is offered twice per year, generally in April and September/October.
-The application period opens in September for the spring exam and March for the fall exam.
-Applications are due in December for the spring exam and June for the fall exam.
-All required documentation must be uploaded or postmarked by the late application deadline.
+2. The Oral Exam is offered twice per year, spring and fall, via remote proctoring.
+The application period opens 6 months and closes 3 months prior to the exam date.
+All required documentation must be uploaded by the late application deadline.
 View all exam deadlines.